 When employers carry out risk assessments at each of their premises, they must then ensure that all appointed first-aiders complete a first aid at work course.
 Doing so means those first-aiders have the right knowledge and skills to perform first aid at their workplaces.

 As you can imagine, there’s a cost associated with getting employees first aid trained.
-The thing is, what is the cost of a first aid course?
+The thing is, how much does it cost?
 The answer is simple: it depends!

-- Emergency First Aid at Work Course – £70-£130 depending on location and provider.
+- 1-Day Emergency First Aid at Work Training – £70-£130 depending on location and provider.

 - First Aid at Work Requalification – £150-£250 depending on location and provider.

 - Annual First Aid Refresher Course – £55-£90 depending on location and provider.

 Which course do I need?

 To find out which course you need there are a few factors to take into consideration.
 They are as follows:

 How many employees do you have?